 Since 2015, Donaldson has led the implementation of Mayor Muriel Bowser’s housing strategy, which has doubled the annual commitment to the Housing Production Trust Fund to over $100 million and created a twin $100 million-plus Housing Preservation Fund, which leverages $30 million of District funds with $90 million of private capital.
 Since 2015, the District has produced over 9,500 units of affordable housing with another 9,000 under construction or in the pipeline and has preserved over 1200 units of existing affordable housing.

-Prior to joining DHCD, Donaldson served as the Executive Director of the Transitional Housing Corporation (THC) for over 10 years and THC Affordable Housing, Inc., since its founding in June 2005.
+Donaldson’s nonprofit career spans over 32 years, with senior management experience in homeless services, affordable housing and international community development.
+Prior to joining DHCD, Donaldson served as the Executive Director of the Transitional Housing Corporation (THC) for 11 years and THC Affordable Housing, Inc., since its founding in June 2005.
 Under Donaldson’s leadership, THC was on the front lines addressing the city’s housing crunch, working with churches, charities and other nonprofit groups to produce and support affordable units for the formerly homeless.

 Donaldson has lived in the Mt.
-Pleasant neighborhood in Ward 1 for over 24 years.
+Pleasant neighborhood in Ward 1 for over 28 years.
 In the late 1990s, she was elected and served as the chair of the Mt.
 Pleasant Advisory Neighborhood Commission (ANC) 1-E. She holds a Bachelor’s degree in social and behavioral science from The Johns Hopkins University.